 This condition can affect the neck or back.
 It is one of the most common causes of low back pain.
-It is the leading cause of disability in people under age 45 in the United States.
 The pain often remains localized to the lower back or neck.
 Muscle spasm is often present and adds to the pain.

 Disk degeneration is a natural part of aging.
 But it is not painful for most people.
 It may also occur as a result of repeated minor injuries due to daily activities, sports, or accidents.
 It may lead to osteoarthritis of the spine.
 Back pain related to disk disease may come and go.
 Or it may become chronic and last for months or years.
 The disk may bulge or rupture.
 This is called a slipped disk or herniated disk.
 That can put pressure on a nearby spinal nerve and cause neck or back pain that spreads down one arm or leg.

-X-rays or an MRI may help to diagnose this condition.
+X-rays, CT scan, or an MRI scan may help to diagnose this condition.
 For acute pain, treatment includes anti-inflammatory medicines, muscle relaxants, rest, ice, or heat.
 Strong prescription pain medicines, called opioids, may be needed for short-term treatment if pain suddenly gets worse.
 Opioid medicines can be addictive.
 So they are not advised for long-term pain management.
 Other types of medicines are preferred.
 Surgery is generally not used to treat this condition unless there is a complication.

 For neck pain: Use a comfortable pillow that supports the head and keeps the spine in a neutral position.
 Your head should not be tilted forward or backward.